Sudhan22z265/git-learn/Readme.md

 9. git remote -v

 ### Using upstream to push files to github
-10. git push -u origin master  (Next if we use git push it pushes default to origin/master)
+10. git push -u origin main  (Next if we use git push it pushes default to origin/main)